appnexus/logistic-regression-L1/README.md

 ## Usage and Example
 The primary input will be a matrix.
 If you do not need to use PySpark, then pass the data in as a numpy array.
-If pyspark = True, then the input must be an RDD.
+If pyspark=True, then the input must be an RDD.

 The matrix format for both cases should include observations, a weight